 If you’re interested in learning about and carrying out high-quality research into these interactions, you can make a real difference in learning, teaching, and instruction.

-High Quality Rating
+High Quality Programme

 This programme is offered by the Department of Child, Family, and Education Studies, which is part of Utrecht University’s Faculty of Social and Behavioural Sciences.
 The programme is based in the research priority area of Education and Learning, which is embedded in local, national, and international research networks.